Three Ways to be Unforgettable

 A paycheck is given to someone who shows up.
-Opportunities are given those who go beyond what they are paid to do.
+Opportunities are given to those who go beyond what they are paid to do.
 Men and women who go beyond what they are paid to do are simply unforgettable.
-They are always looking for ways to positively increase their impact and subsequently there is never enough time in the day to accomplish all that they set out to do.
+They are always looking for ways to positively increase their impact and, subsequently, there is never enough time in the day to accomplish all that they set out to do.

 Here are three ways to be unforgettable: